 Some articles also recognize local queries as a different type.
 Those are the search queries that refer to local results, i.e. when you look for ‘cocktail bar near me’ or ‘movie theatre near me’.
 If you ask me, most of these easily fit intentional types of queries, and while location does make them a bit different, I still choose to make things easier for me by not excluding them.

 Domain authority/domain rating is a metric that aims at helping you understand the strength of a website.
-While Google might or might not use something similar, these metrics are tool defined, so treat them as such.
+These metrics are tool-defined, so treat them as such.
 By this, I mean that you should use domain authority, and other similar metrics (such as KD), as an indicator of what might be rather than something that is.

 Most tools offer authority metrics in an ‘overall’ sense which, in my opinion, brings even more uncertainty to an already vague metric.
 Adding an industry aspect to it, making it into ‘authority in given industry/topics’ metric rather than overall one, would be of a better use for SEOs.

 Finally, establishing a website as an authority, or for ‘authority’ metrics for that matter, takes time and careful planning (keyword research, content quality/quantity, and backlinks).
 Benefits are significant.
-For example, domains with high ‘authority’ metrics are usually trusted resources which enables them to publish content and rank much faster than the rest.
+For example, domains with high ‘authority’ metrics usually appear to be trusted resources which enables them to publish content and rank much faster than the rest.
+So, you can say there is a connection between DA scores and perceived domain value by Google.

 Establishing your site and yourself (I will talk about it a bit later) as an authority and earning links from existing authoritative sites can greatly influence your ranking.